Curve

 About The Publication:

-“CURVE, the nation’s best-selling lesbian magazine, reaches nearly a quarter-million readers each issue.
+“CURVE, the nation’s best-selling lesbian magazine, reaches nearly a quarter-million readers each issue and 500,000 online.
 Savvy, hip and intelligent, CURVE magazine presents the latest in film, pop culture, politics, fashion, travel, automotive, home entertainment, technology and health.
 Our celebrity interviews, news, style, social issues and reviews have helped CURVE achieve a level of prominence that has kept us in the spotlight for over 20 years.”
 40% freelance.
 Welcomes new writers.
 Circ.
 250K.
-Monthly.
+UVs: 500K.
+Hard copy is Quarterly.
 Pays on publication.
 Publishes ms 2-3 months after acceptance.
 Buys first rights.
 Accepts some reprints.
 Responds within two weeks.
-Sample copy available at http://www.curvemag.com/Curve-Magazine/Contact-Us/Article-Submission-Guidelines/.
+Guidelines online at http://www.curvemag.com/Curve-Magazine/Contact-Us/Article-Submission-Guidelines/.

 Current Needs: